smparc/MSE342_project/README.md

 * Used for fixing styling on some MUI components (ex. i learned from AI that a particular component comes with default styling)
 * Used to determine that I need to use Multer for posting photos
 * Used for ideation/asissting of features
-* Used to format and have clean README
+* Used to write visually appealing README